xlab-si/xopera-docs/_sources/cli.rst.txt

         This enables simultaneous deployment of multiple independent nodes.
         By default (if not specified) the number of workers is set to 1 (i.e., only one node is deployed at once).
-        If the number of specified workers is higher than the number of independent nodes, the orchestrator will take case of this and will decrease the amount of workers if needed.
+        If the number of specified workers is higher than the number of independent nodes, the orchestrator will take care of this and will decrease the amount of workers if needed.

     .. tab:: Example